BBj-Plugins/BBjWebDavClient/README.md

-# BBjWebDavClient
 A BBj Wrapper class using the Sardine library to interact with a WebDav repository.
+This plugin allows you to interface with a WebDav server.
+WebDav is a protocol similar to FTP, but using http(s) as transport.